Return to the BUILD

 I did some extra paint work in this stage, so it is going to be a longer read than normal.

-UPDATE June 17, 2021: Eaglemoss has confirmed that new versions of parts 2C and 2I will included with Stage 45.
+UPDATE June 17, 2021: It has been confirmed that new versions of parts 2C and 2I will included with Stage 45.
 The new Nacelle Front will no longer be transparent and the new Formation Light will be changed to red.

 Materials: The Nacelle Upper and Nacelle Front are made of metal, but the rest of the parts are plastic.

 Fitting Parts to the Nacelle Upper

 As I said before, I will try to show which part of the starship we are working on using a customized version of my copy of the 1996 Enterprise D blueprints by Rick Sternbach.
 The red color indicates new panels we are working on and the grey color will show the sections we already have:

 Fit the Bussard EM Field Projector into the Nacelle Upper with the striations flaring forward.

 Like in the previous stage, we are getting right into the mod work.
-This Bussard EM Field Projector arrived from Eaglemoss with a transparent orange color.
+This Bussard EM Field Projector arrived with a transparent orange color.
 In the model’s promotional pictures, it even shows it being lit up from inside:

 However, on the ‘real’ starship, this part was a golden yellow and not lit.
 According to Andy Probert’s now-defunct website, they used Pantone PMS 130 to paint this section on the models.
 Here is a picture of the six-foot shooting model for reference:

-Ben Robinson, who leads this project at Eaglemoss, said on his Twitter that this part will be replaced with a corrected piece later in the build.
+Ben Robinson, who led this project, said on his Twitter that this part will be replaced with a corrected piece later in the build.
 But, you never know with these things, so I am just going to fix it now.
 First, I airbrushed the entire Bussard EM Field Projector with a base coat of Tamiya XF-1 Flat Black acrylic paint to ensure I will block any light coming through:

 Then, I airbrushed it with a few coats of Vallejo Flat Yellow 70.953 acrylic paint.
 This paint is almost an exact match to PMS 130.